bluefishwebsite2025-afk/bluefish-condos/README.md

 # Bluefish Condos — GitHub Pages Package

-This folder is ready to upload to a GitHub repository and serve via **GitHub Pages**.
+This folder is ready to upload to a GitHub repository and serve via **GitHub Pages**....

 ## What’s inside
 - `index.html` — a copy of your "BLUEFISH CONDOS PERLA MARINA DOMINICAN REPUBLIC.html" set as the homepage